interlay/interlay.github.io/docs/guides/bridge.md

 Coming soon

 ##### **Testnet**
-On testnet, you can obtain some test KINT by clicking on the "KINT Faucet" button on the right-hand side of the sidebar.
+On testnet, you can obtain some test KINT/INTR by clicking on the "KINT/INTR Faucet" button on the right-hand side of the top bar.
 <!-- tabs:end -->

 #### 3. Enter the amount of BTC you want to bridge to Interlay/Kintsugi